gm1118/2020---Comp_Phys---GM/README.txt

 with a response function over an appropriate data range.
 The 5th and final question tested our techniques for solving ODEs, specifically the Runge-Kutta and Adams-Bashforth methods.
 This was applied in the situation of an impedance divider circuit where we had to calculate the voltage output.
 The data and figures I used for my answers can be reproduced using TestingScript.py, while the functions that script uses are defined in CodeModule.py.
-The comments in TestingScript.py explain which code is used for which question.
+The comments in TestingScript.py explain which code is used for which question, and the SpyderIDE is advised so that each question's code is divided into seperate sections.
 (it should be noted that there were errors in my solutions for the 4th and 5th questions, I may add an additional branch later that solves these problems)

 The second assessment was a lab project which was focused on utilising numerical integration and Monte Carlo techinques to solve Quantum systems numerically.
 This resultant functions created were able to use Newton-Coates (the trapezium rule and Simpson's rule) and Monte Carlo integration, with both techniques being possible in a 2D and 3D manner.
 The Project involved answering a series of questions with increasing difficulty which involved utilising these techinques.
+Please note that the project results script was also designed for use within the Spyder IDE, which uses #%% for section breaks.
 The rest of this README is a copy of the one submitted with the project:

 ----------------------------------------------------------------------------------------------------------------------------------------------------